atrocore/export-feeds/desc/export-feeds-desc-en.md

 The "Export Feeds" module enables the use of export feeds in a user-friendly manner.
-In general, *export feed* is a data export template that depends on the user needs and entity data to be exported from the TreoPIM system.
-Learn more about the TreoPIM system and its advantages [here](https://treopim.com/help/what-is-treopim).
+In general, *export feed* is a data export template that depends on the user needs and entity data to be exported from the AtroPIM system.
+Learn more about the AtroPIM system and its advantages [here](https://atropim.com/help/what-is-atropim).

-With the help of the "Export Feeds" module, data export from the TreoPIM system is performed in accordance with the export templates that can be further configured and customized, as well as reused at different time intervals.
+With the help of the "Export Feeds" module, data export from the AtroPIM system is performed in accordance with the export templates that can be further configured and customized, as well as reused at different time intervals.
 Export feeds can also be used to automate the data export process via Scheduled Jobs.

 ## Installation